patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 Replaced the prevoius site.css with the new one provided.
 In _Layout.cshtml I addded additional scripts and stylesheets that were provided.
 Run the project - no issues.

+2023-10-24 1146:
+Working on the dropdown in the nav bar but having issues will fix later.